Skip to main content

 • County lines: a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of ‘deal line’.
 They are likely to exploit children and vulnerable adults to move and store the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons.

 • Gang: A group of people of any age with a defined leadership and internal organisation.
-They identify with, or claim control over, territory in a community and engage either individually or collectively in illegal and possibly violet behaviour.
+They identify with, or claim control over, territory in a community and engage either individually or collectively in illegal and possibly violent behaviour.

 • Modern slavery/human trafficking: Includes forced labour, domestic servitude, coercion, deceiving or forcing an individual into a life or abuse/servitude such as drug running.